AITGmbH/AIT.VSTS.Scripts.Legacy/README.md

 SPACES IN ARGUMENTS MUST BE ENCLOSED BY SINGLE QUOTES

 Example: Create the items with the given title for the given server.
-  .\Create-Team-Work-Items -Url "https://ait.visualstudio.com/DefaultCollection" -ProjectName "AIT" -Team "Team.Phoenix" -Title "My New Work Item Title" -WorkItemType "Requirement"
+  .\Create-Team-Work-Items -Url "https://example.visualstudio.com/DefaultCollection" -ProjectName "MyProject" -Team "ExampleTeam" -Title "My New Work Item Title" -WorkItemType "Requirement"

 Known Bugs:
 When your DisplayName's are not unique one of the duplicates with get all workitems.
 See